docelic/amber-introduction/README.md

 end
 ```

-Please note that the extensions to the String class (such as `phone?` above) come especially handy for writing validations.
+Please note that the extensions to the String class (such as `phone?` seen above) come especially handy for writing validations.
+Please search for "phone?" in this guide to find the complete list.

 # Static Pages<a name="static_pages"></a>